Strangers When We Meet (David Bowie song)

-"Strangers When We Meet" is a song by David Bowie, originally recorded for his 1993 album The Buddha of Suburbia.
-In 1995, Bowie re-recorded the song for his Outside album, and this version was edited and released as the second single from the album, paired with a reworked version of Bowie's 1970 song "The Man Who Sold the World".
+"Strangers When We Meet" is a song by English musician David Bowie, originally recorded for his 1993 album The Buddha of Suburbia.
+In 1995, Bowie re-recorded the song for his 20th studio album, Outside (1995), and this version was edited and released in November 1995 by RCA as the second single from the album, paired with a reworked version of Bowie's 1970 song "The Man Who Sold the World".
+The double A-side reached number 39 on the UK Singles Chart.
+In Sweden, "Strangers When We Meet" peaked at number 56 in 1996.

 Development

-"Strangers When We Meet" is a song that Bowie recorded 3 times: once in 1993 with Reeves Gabrels and his band Modern Farmer (unreleased), once in 1993 with Bowie's band for release on the album The Buddha of Suburbia, and then again in 1994–95 for inclusion on Outside.
+"Strangers When We Meet" is a song that Bowie recorded three times: once in 1993 with Reeves Gabrels and his band Modern Farmer (unreleased), once in 1993 with Bowie and Erdal Kızılçay for release on the album The Buddha of Suburbia, and then again in 1994–95 for inclusion on Outside.
 Both biographers Nicholas Pegg and Chris O'Leary agree that the song seemed out-of-place on Outside: Pegg says that song, "at the end of 1.
 Outside's art-rock insanity, 'Strangers When We Meet' seems even more incongruous, resolving all the album's angst and black comedy in a soothing slice of conventional pop", and O'Leary calls the song "transient" and not suited on either of the albums on which it appeared, with the song almost seeming like a bonus track appended at the end of Outside.
 The Buddha version is called "tense, more compact, nervier" compared to the "lush" version on Outside.